Functional Programming Concepts Every Developer Should Know

 When Not to Apply Pure Functional Patterns

 While FP offers many advantages, it’s not universally optimal.
-In scenarios with heavy mutable state (e.g., real-time graphics, certain systems code) or when performance and memory overhead from immutability are unacceptable, mixing paradigms pragmatically is often preferable.
+In scenarios with heavy mutable state or strict performance constraints, mixing paradigms pragmatically is often preferable—similar to trade-offs discussed in large codebase management strategies .

-Effective engineering often balances functional ideas with imperative necessities to achieve performance and clarity.
+Effective engineering balances functional ideas with imperative necessities to achieve clarity and performance.

 Final Thoughts